 Prevent’s Bullying Behavior

 I’ve written about my childhood bullying behavior on the blog a few times.
 Bullying is a complex topic that brings up a slew of emotions for me.
 I was an insecure child who wanted other children to feel hurt ultimately because I was hurting.
-In short, I began to cultivate kindness when I realized that hurting other people’s feelings wasn’t making me feel better, it was, in fact, making me feel worse.
+In short, I began to cultivate kindness when I realized that hurting other people’s feelings weren’t making me feel better, it was, in fact, making me feel worse.

 When I began to practice kindness to the children at school, I became happier because I was making other people happier!